2024-foss4g-europe/2024-foss4g-europe.github.io/content/schedule/community-sprint.md

 FOSS4G Europe 2024 is happy to host the OSGeo community sprint.

-Participation is free of charge and anyone involved or interested in getting involved in OSGeo community projects is welcome.
+Participation is free of charge and anyone involved or interested in getting involved in OSGeo community projects is welcome. **Lunch will be provided to the people taking part in the event!**

 You can choose to contribute to one or more projects.
 The sky is the limit.
 There’s always plenty to do - and it’s not all about programming.
 Translation,